itsgreggreg/elixir_quick_reference/README.md

 ## Style Guide
  - Module, record, protocol and behaviour names start with an initial cap and are BumpyCase.
    - Ex: MyModule
- - All other identifires start with a lowercase letter or an underscore and are snake_case.
+ - All other identifiers start with a lowercase letter or an underscore and are snake_case.
    - Ex: in_the_air_tonight
  - For indentation use 2 spaces.
 No Tabs.